ferdi-kanat/ferdi-kanat/README.md

 # Hi there! 👋 I'm Ferdi Kanat

 I'm a passionate programmer and web development enthusiast with a strong foundation in computer science fundamentals.
-I enjoy building modern web applications and solving challenging problems through code.
+I enjoy building modern web applications, architecture designs, mobile applications and solving challenging problems through code.
 Welcome to my GitHub profile!

 ## 🚀 About Me
 - 🌍 Based in Bursa, Turkey